 Few videogame genres have such a wide appeal as RTS games.
-Some players are drawn to them for the raw gratification that comes from building an expansive empire, others to their historical authenticity, and yet others to the primeval joy of feeling like a god, imposing commands from your lofty nest above the map.
-Breezily amass an immense army to crush your foes with the weight of your military might, or rigorously strategise each combat scenario, keenly optimising your warfare to swiftly destroy all who challenge you.
+Some players are drawn to them for the chance to build expansive empires, others to their historical authenticity, and yet more to the primal joy of imposing commands from your lofty nest above the battlefield.
+Breezily amass an immense army to crush your foes with the weight of your military might, or rigorously strategise each combat scenario.
+There’s variety aplenty.

 From mad medieval romps, to cinematic sci-fi adventures, to historical simulators, their plethora of settings, themes, and playstyles ensures RTS games offer something for everyone.
-So we’ve picked out the very best – those most likely to tickle your fancy and best manifest the strengths of the genre.
+So we’ve picked out the very best.
 Some are focused on tactics and the heat of combat – far more frenetic than their cousins, the turn-based games.
 Others lean into base-building, and some benefit from elements of traditional wargames.
 All, however, are absolutely ace.

 Once a thriving beacon of design ingenuity and thematic ambition, the RTS genre has taken a bit of a hit in recent years.
-MOBAs, grand-strategy, and management sims drew audiences and studios to other horizons, leaving real-time strategising a little bare.
+MOBAs, grand-strategy, and management sims drew audiences to other horizons, leaving real-time strategising a little bare.
 But that’s not to say we’ve been left with a fallow wasteland – far from it.
-There still remains a multitude of modern RTS games capable of satiating your resource-gathering, unit-directing needs, and the classics of the past haven’t gone anywhere.
+There still remains a multitude of modern RTS games capable of satiating your needs, and the classics of the past haven’t gone anywhere.

 So count your villagers and ready your vocal cords for some full-throated ‘wololoing’.
 These are the best RTS games on PC: